Curriculum Master Business Informatics

 Learning Outcomes:

-Together with researchers and experts, students develop and discuss new applications and technologies in the field of artificial intelligence.
+Together with researchers and experts, alumni develop and discuss new applications and technologies in the field of artificial intelligence.
 They are able to study scientific articles and deal with challenges and approaches to solutions in companies.
 They can reflect on the impact of technology and its social and ethical implications.

 Superior module: